 Under the terms of its appointment, the fees of Dalriada and its advisers fall as a debt due from the employer.
-However, this company currently has a suspended proposal to strike off action against it and it is uncertain whether there will be sufficient assets to meet the costs.
+However, this company was put into compulsory liquidation in February 2018 and it is uncertain whether there will be sufficient assets to meet the costs.
 In this situation the terms of appointment set out that costs (or "charges") should be met from Scheme funds.